'Things will get worse': London goes into stricter lockdown

 President Emmanuel Macron announced night curfews for four weeks from Saturday in Paris and other major cities.

-London, the world’s centre for international banking and foreign exchange trading, is only rivalled by New York when it comes to financial clout.
-The worst-hit London areas are Richmond, Hackney, the City of London, Ealing, Redbridge and Harrow.
+London, the centre of international banking and foreign exchange trading, is only rivalled by New York when it comes to financial clout.
+The worst-hit areas of London are Richmond, Hackney, the City of London, Ealing, Redbridge and Harrow.

+London Mayor Sadiq Khan said: "I must warn Londoners: We've got a difficult winter ahead."

 'PEOPLE NOT COPING'